ROCm/hipSOLVER/docs/reference/intro.rst

 ====================================

 The following tables summarize the wrapper functions that are provided only in the compatibility APIs.
-These wrappers are supported in rocSOLVER but either by equivalent functions that use different algorithmic approaches, or by functionality that is not fully exposed in the public API.
+These wrappers are supported in rocSOLVER, but are provided by equivalent functions that use different algorithmic approaches or by functionality that is not fully exposed in the public API.
-For these reasons, at present, the corresponding wrappers are not provided in the regular hipSOLVER API.
+For these reasons, the corresponding wrappers are not provided in the regular hipSOLVER API.

 Partial SVD functions
 ------------------------------

-Partial SVD has been implemented in rocSOLVER, but at present it does not use an approximate algorithm, nor does it compute the residual norm.
+Partial SVD has been implemented in rocSOLVER, but it does not use an approximate algorithm and does not compute the residual norm.

 .. csv-table:: Singular value decomposition
     :header: "Function", "single", "double", "single complex", "double complex"